 Changing perspectives Three dimensional artwork such as sculptures and installations are great to have a look at from different angles and in more detail.
 Look at things upside down/lying down/through a viewfinder or telescope and discuss what you can spot.
-You can also arrange your class in a circle around the artwork and one by one can say one thing they have spotted.
-Nikki de Saint-Phalle, Vache Vase, 1992 With All Senses If we look out for details and have a task associated with it that engages more than just one sense we are much more likely to pay attention to what we are actually supposed to be looking at.
-Send the children out in smaller groups and a helper to spot - Animals which sounds would they make if there were alive? - The colours of the rainbow can they think of a specific food that has the same colour?
-How would it taste?

-Daphne Wright - Home Ornaments, 2002-2005 • Sounds - the air conditioning, the sound of other people.
+You can also arrange your class in a circle around the artwork and one by one pupils say one thing they have spotted.

+Vache Vase, 1992, by Nikki de Saint-Phalle.
+With All Senses If we look out for details and have a task associated with it that engages more than just one sense we are much more likely to pay attention to what we are actually supposed to be looking at.
+Send the children out in smaller groups and a helper to explore.
+Touch- we can look but not touch in a gallery.
+But a lot of the artwork is made from material we use on an everyday basis.
+Metal, wood, paper, glass, earthenware, digital screens.
+Pass something around - a coin, a toothpick, a book, a drinking glass, a plate, an iPad - that is made from the same material.
+How does it feel? - Taste can they think of a specific food that has the same colour as one of the objects?
+How would it taste? - Sounds the air conditioning, the sound of other people.
 A lot of digital art installations involve audio.
 Invite learners to close their eyes and listen.
 What does it make them think of?

-Right Where You Are Sitting Split the group into pairs.
+Home Ornaments, 2002-2005, by Daphne Wright.
+Right where you are sitting Split the group into pairs.
 Learners will tell each other ten things about where they are sitting right now that they hadn't noticed when they first came in to the space.
 Depending on the learners' ages you can also encourage them to draw or write down what they can spot.

-Gallery 4, GoMA, March 2020, various artists Do you like it?
+Gallery 4, GoMA, March 2020, various artists.

+Do you like it?

 Once everyone feels comfortable in the space you can talk about the content or meaning of an artwork.
 A great way to start the conversation is to ask for the learners' opinions.
-Even very young children will know whether they like something or not and you can prompt them with different coloured flashcards (red & i = dislike; green & i etc).
+Even very young children will know whether they like something or not and you can prompt them with different coloured flashcards (= dislike; = like, etc).
 Encourage learners to give a reason why they like or dislike a certain artwork.

 - Do you like this?

 - Why/why not?

 - What does it remind you of?